flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ## Graphics

 What you see on the screen is produced by a huge chip designed by Silicon Graphics called **Reality Co-Processor** and running at **62.5 MHz**.
-This package contains *a lot* of circuitry so don't worry if you find it difficult to follow, the graphics sub-system has a very complex architecture!
+This package contains *a lot* of circuitry so don't worry if you find it difficult to follow, the graphics subsystem has a very complex architecture!

 This design is based on the philosophy that the GPU is not meant to be a 'simple' rasteriser like the [competitor's](playstation#graphics).
 Instead, it should also be capable of **accelerating geometry calculations** (offloading the CPU), and for that, more circuitry will be needed.